Sacheath/Techdegree-Project-1/README.md

 # Techdegree Project 1
  My first Techdegree project

+# Description of Project 1
+This project is intended as a number guessing game.
+A random number will be generated.
+Players will be shown the high score and prompted to select a number from 1-100 and receive feedback on whether to guess higher or lower.
+Once the answer is correctly guessed, players will be asked if they would to play again.
+Their statistics will be displayed if they decline.

+# Instructions for Project 1
 Make sure your script runs without errors.
 Catch exceptions and report errors to the user in a meaningful way.
 For example, non-number guesses should be handled with an exception.

 As a player of the game, I should see some kind of text header, welcome, or game intro message.